1716775457damn/K210_machanical-arm/README.md

-# K210_machanical-arm
+# K210_machanical-arm combined with patrol car
-computer vision combine with mechanical arm contribute to visional grab
+computer vision mechanical arm combined with Patrol car contribute to visional grab as the car keep moving